Data structures used by FieldTrip

 (for leadfields) or {pos_pos}_freq

-for a source-level connectivity metric that is frequency resolved.
+for a frequency-resolved source-level connectivity metric.